inaka/fiar/README.md

 ## Run tests

-Every module has your own test file created with [Common Test][common_test] and you can run with:
+Every module has its your own test file created with [Common Test][common_test] And you can run the whole suite with:

 ```bash
 make devtests